freeplane/docs/src/docs/ai/ai-owned-script-execution.md

 The shown dialog is not a results window.
 If you later see a popup with script output, that popup usually comes from the script itself.

+## Arguments and run feedback

+AI-owned scripts can have Groovy source code and separate `Arguments JSON`.
+The script receives the parsed JSON value as `args`;
+a blank field means `args == null`.

+In shown mode, review both the source code and the arguments before you press `Run`.
+Invalid JSON prevents the script from running until it is fixed.

+When a user-reviewed AI-owned script finishes, fails, or is cancelled, Freeplane reports the result back into the chat so the assistant can continue from what actually happened.
+If the script uses `println`, the output is available to AI and is also written to the normal script output panel or log.

 ## AI-owned dialog Run permissions

 This section matters only in shown mode, when the user presses `Run` in